Install Outside Temperature Sensor - 2001 Chevy Venture

 Below are two pictures of the other end of the wiring I had to install.

-The one on the left shows the wires soldered together and the right picture shows shrink tubing for insulation.
+The first picture shows the wires soldered together and the second picture shows shrink tubing for insulation.

 The next two pictures show how I routed the wiring between the original connector and the sensor.
 I pushed the wires into the plastic conduit to hold it in place and keep it from rubbing against anything metal.

-The picture on the left shows the wires coming from the engine compartment into the area behind the right side marker light.
-The right picture shows the wires tucked into the plastic conduit behind and below the right headlight.
+The first picture shows the wires coming from the engine compartment into the area behind the right side marker light.
+The next picture shows the wires tucked into the plastic conduit behind and below the right headlight.

 Here is the final result of this project - Success!